IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

    :lines: 216-218
    :linenos:

-Next, loop through all structured of the **Flux_loop** AoS.
-Extract the array values (Y-axis values) and using the previously set time values (X-axis) add a new plot to the matplotlib figure.
-This gets repeated until no more AoS arrays are left.
+Next, looping through all structured of the **flux_loop** AoS is required.
+Each array values (Y-axis values) need to be extracted and then together with the previously set time values (X-axis) a new plot can be added to the matplotlib figure.
+Because of the loop this gets repeated until no more AoS arrays are left.

 .. literalinclude:: ../../../imasviz/VizPlugins/viz_example/exampleWidget.py
    :language: python